The Green in Action team took a field trip to see this impressive new Cambridge development first-hand

 HRI and Icon put an emphasis on community space in their site designs, especially family-friendly design – from a pocket park with a play sculpture built by a local artist, to expansive bicycle parking.
 The team worked with NEI General Contracting to create a stunning lobby, top-floor community room, resident lounge with study “nests,” and a rooftop terrace.

 Dan and the Finch team have had to reimagine the operation of the community spaces during the pandemic, from when they first opened the doors to now.
 Staggered move-in schedules prevented overcrowding in the elevators, and hand sanitizing stations are all around.
 The resident lounge might be closed, but the adjacent study nests have operated as a work-from-home option for adults and children in virtual school.
 While the lobby can’t host farmer’s markets as intended, Dan explained to us that it had been used as a pick-up location for residents’ Community Supported Agriculture farm shares.
 Green and Active Design building features ensure a healthy, well-ventilated, and comfortable space for residents.
 As someone who grew up in Cambridge, it made me happy to see such a beautiful, thoughtful development in my hometown.
 Kudos to the team behind Finch!
-Stay tuned for the Green in Action episode to learn more!
+Check out the Green in Action episode to learn more!

 The view from the rooftop terrace